kaben/irrealis_orm/README.md

 irrealis_orm
 ============

-This is a tool to quickly setup SQLAlchemy object relation mappings.
+This is a tool to quickly setup SQLAlchemy object relation mappings (ORMs).
 It uses SQLAlchemy's reflection tools to autoload table information from existing databases.
+ORM instances are configured using a dictionary describing which tables to map, what classes to map them to, and how they're related.

 Demo usage